greenelab/hgsc_subtypes/7.Nanostring/README.md

 For high confident genesets use Tier 1A but at the cost of smaller sets.
 All correlations at the 95% or 99% percentile in at least 1 dataset are given in `results/all_threshold_classifier_gene_correlations`.

+We then run a geneset overrepresentation analysis (ORA) using `Tier 1B` genes using all unique genes measured in the 4 datasets as background.
+We use [WebGestalt](https://doi.org/10.1093/nar/gkx356 "WebGestalt 2017: a more comprehensive, powerful, flexible and interactive gene set enrichment analysis toolkit") for ORA.
+The results of the pathway analysis are stored in `results/overrepresented_pathways_classifier_genes.tsv`.

 ## Computational Environment

 All processing and analysis scripts were performed using the conda environment specified in `environment.yml`.